 Bottle brush plants are evergreen and native of Australia.
 They grow to a height of 50 feet outdoors and up to 4 feet indoors.

-It’s also attractive to butterflies, bees, and hummingbirds.
+It’s also attractive to butterflies, bees, sun birds, and hummingbirds.

 Bottle brush plants are propagated by cuttings or by seeds.
 Take 3 inch stem tip cuttings during spring or early summer.
 Plant them in well drained soil: 2 parts potting mix and 1 part sand.
 Keep in shade until it roots.
 They are slow growing plant.
 Water the plant daily.
 Once the cuttings root, plant them under direct sun.
 Feed monthly with a potassium rich fertilizer.
 Prune the tree after flowering.